bwplotka/mimic/README.md

 Now you are ready to start defining your own resources!

-`gocodeit` helps your template and maintain your definition but those not solve deploying.
-The basic flow would be to
- * clone your git project in some CI/dev machine
- * `go run <your project> generate`
- * Distributing config files where you want, e,g just `kubectl apply` resources if it's Kubernetes etc.

 See other example or actually useful personal projects [here](projects)

 ## What this project is: GoCodeIt